Residential tariffs

 To understand what these new tariffs might mean for you, there are a few other things to understand about electricity tariffs, like primary tariff and secondary tariffs:

-- All households have a primary tariff – this is the main tariff for your home appliances.
-The time of use consumption tariffs and demand tariffs mentioned above are example of primary tariffs, as is the flat rate tariff (sometimes referred to as Tariff 11, but electricity retailers often refer to them by different names)
+- Primary tariff - all households have a primary tariff, this is the main tariff for your home appliances.
+The TOU consumption tariffs and demand tariffs mentioned above are example of primary tariffs, as is the flat rate tariff (sometimes referred to as Tariff 11, but electricity retailers often refer to them by different names)

-- A secondary tariff is an optional extra tariff that households can choose to have certain appliances like pool pumps, hot water systems and air conditioners connected to.
-Secondary tariffs are sometimes referred to as economy tariffs or load controlled tariffs, because they are cheaper than primary tariffs and the power supply to those appliances can be interrupted for up to 6 hours per day, to help reduce load on the network.
-Common names for these tariffs are Tariff 33 or Tariff 31 or Controlled Load 1, Controlled Load 2, though electricity retailers may refer to them by different names.
+- Secondary tariff - an optional extra tariff that households can choose to have certain appliances* like pool pumps, hot water systems and air conditioners connected to.
+Secondary tariffs are sometimes referred to as economy tariffs or load controlled tariffs, because the economy or load control tariffs are cheaper than primary tariffs.
+Common names for these tariffs are Tariff 33, Tariff 31, Controlled Load 1, or Controlled Load 2.

 What does this all mean for me as a residential customer?

-If you are on a standard flat rate electricity tariff now, and your meter is being changed to or is already a smart meter, some electricity retailers may at some point require you to move to one of the new types of electricity tariffs.
+If you are on a standard flat rate electricity tariff now, and your meter is being changed to or is already a smart meter, some electricity retailers will offer you the option at some point to move to one of the new types of electricity tariffs.

-To be clear – this is a choice of each retailer – some retailers will continue to offer flat rate tariffs for their customers, regardless of the type of meter.
+To be clear – electricity retailers will continue to offer flat rate tariffs for their customers, regardless of the type of meter installed, and some retailers may choose to also offer TOU of use tariffs.

 When might my electricity retailer move me to the new tariffs?

-- when the existing electricity meter requires replacement (due to failure)
+- when the existing electricity meter requires replacement (due to failure), or

 Older style meters that do not have this capability are referred to as ‘basic Type 6 meters’.
 Visit the Queensland Government's Digital meters website for more information about the requirements for electricity metering in Queensland.

-Note: Under the network tariff rules approved by the Australian Energy Regulator, when a residential premises has a smart meter installed, the network tariff applied to that premises can no longer be the flat rate tariff (see table below).
-It is not possible for the network tariff to be changed back to the flat rate tariff - it is up to your electricity retailer which tariffs they offer to their customers with smart meters.
+Under the network tariff rules approved by the Australian Energy Regulator, when a residential premises has a smart meter installed, the network tariff applied to that premises can no longer be the flat rate tariff (see table below).
+It is not possible for the network tariff to be changed back to the flat rate tariff.

 Tips to save on your power bills